 Now that you know the sea star reproduction cycle, I’m sure you are amazed at how starfish reproduce.
 Some sea stars expel their sperm and eggs and form larvae, eventually, hatch and reach adulthood.
 There are also sea stars capable of producing new ones in the form of asexual reproduction in which severed limbs can form into a new one.
 Finally, in bizarre cases, there are sea stars who can reproduce all by themselves.
 Quite amazing, right?
 I’m sure they are!

 What’s more amazing is that starfish look very nice when worn as jewelry.
-Check out for yourself on our ATOLEA Ocean-inspired jewelry collections.
-We had a lot of Sea creature inspired designs that will make you want to be in the ocean all year long!
+Check out for yourself on our ATOLEA Starfish-inspired jewelry collections.
+We had a lot of Starfish designs that will make you want to be in the ocean all year long!

 So choose from our ATOLEA Jewelry collections now and bring with you the spirit of the Ocean everywhere you go!